What Is an Aviation Leading Indicator

 - % Jobs That Have Checklists; and

-- Average Number Days To Complete CPAs / Close Issues By Risk Level.
+- Average Number Days To Close Safety Reports by Risk Level.

-Furthermore, some of these leading indicators make may good key performance indicators.
+Furthermore, some of these leading indicators make many good key performance indicators.

 You may also find the following helpful for evaluating your SMS: